-- If your child is offered places in 2 schools, let the schools know which one you will be accepting.
+- If your child is offered places in 2 schools, let the local authority know which one you will be accepting.

-You may only hold one offer of a school place at a time, if you do not wish to take up an offer, please advise the school as quickly as possible so that they can offer it to another child.
+You may only hold one offer of a school place at a time, if you do not wish to take up an offer, please advise the school and local authority as quickly as possible so that it can be offered to another child.

 Your child is expected to start within 10 school days of an offer.
-You can’t apply in advance and hold a place open.
+You can’t apply in advance and reserve a place.
 Your child’s actual school start date will be agreed between you and the school.